Russians Say Their Country Is A Rising Military Power; And a Growing Percentage of Americans View Russia as a Threat

 Surveys of Russian and American public opinion by the Levada Center and Chicago Council on Global Affairs indicate the United States and Russia are more rivals than partners.

-Key Highlights from February 2019 Chicago Council and Levada Center surveys:
+These are highlights from the February 2019 Chicago Council and Levada Center surveys:2

 The analysis in this report is based on data from a joint Chicago Council-Levada Analytical Center survey on Russian and American Attitudes conducted in February 2019.